gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Management of group keying material (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager is responsible for the renewal and re-distribution of the keying material in the groups of its competence (rekeying).
 According to the specific application requirements, this can include rekeying the group upon changes in its membership.
 In particular, renewing the group keying material is required upon a new node's joining or a current node's leaving, in case backward security and forward security have to be preserved, respectively.

-* Provisioning and retrieval of public keys (see {{Section 3 of I-D.ietf-core-oscore-groupcomm}}).
-The Group Manager acts as key repository of public keys of group members, and provides them upon request.
+* Provisioning and retrieval of authentication credentials (see {{Section 3 of I-D.ietf-core-oscore-groupcomm}}).
+The Group Manager acts as repository of authentication credentials of group members, and provides them upon request.

 * Synchronization of sequence numbers (see {{Section 6.3 of I-D.ietf-core-oscore-groupcomm}}).
 This concerns how a responder node that has just joined an OSCORE group can synchronize with the sequence number of requesters in the same group.

 Before sending the Joining Response, the Group Manager MUST verify that the joining node actually owns the associated private key.
 To this end, the Group Manager can rely on the proof-of-possession challenge-response defined in {{sec-joining-node-to-GM}}.

-Alternatively, the joining node can use its own public key as asymmetric proof-of-possession key to establish a secure channel with the Group Manager, e.g., as in {{Section 3.2.2 of I-D.ietf-ace-dtls-authorize}}.
-However, this requires such proof-of-possession key to be compatible with the encoding, as well as with the signature algorithm, and possible associated parameters used in the OSCORE group.
+Alternatively, when establishing a secure communication association with the Group Manager, the joining node can provide the Group Manager with its own authentication credential, and use the public key included thereof as asymmetric proof-of-possession key, e.g., as in {{Section 3.2.2 of I-D.ietf-ace-dtls-authorize}} in case the joining node authenticates itself during the DTLS handshake with the the Group Manager.
+However, this requires the authentication credential to have the format used in the OSCORE group, and that both the authentication credential and the included public key are compatible with the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.

 A node may have joined multiple OSCORE groups under different non-synchronized Group Managers.
 Therefore, it can happen that those OSCORE groups have the same Group Identifier (Gid).
 It follows that, upon receiving a Group OSCORE message addressed to one of those groups, the node would have multiple Security Contexts matching with the Gid in the incoming message.
 It is up to the application to decide how to handle such collisions of Group Identifiers, e.g., by trying to process the incoming message using one Security Context at the time until the right one is found.